Web Software Security Learn

 3

-Victim visits the page — server echoes the stored string directly into HTML
+Victim visits the page — server echoes the stored string into HTML

 4

-Browser parses <script> tag — executes the JavaScript in the victim's session
+Browser executes the <script> in the victim's session

 5

-Script reads document.cookie and can send it to attacker's server: session hijacking
+Script reads document.cookie and sends it to the attacker — session hijacked

 Q1: What distinguishes Stored XSS from Reflected XSS?